plumatic/om-tools/README.md

-This is fairly simple, however as components get more complex and more components are introduced to the application, certain parts of this pattern get reptitive and distracting.
+This is fairly simple, however as components get more complex and more components are introduced to the application, certain parts of this pattern get repetitive and distracting.
 Namely, `reify`ing a new object and specifying protocol/method pairs.

 Using the `component` macro, we can simply remove the reify and infer